 Holiday: Independence Day, May 26th.

 The meaning and history.
-This year Georgia is proudly celebrating its 101st anniversary of national independence.
 On this day in 1918 the country declared its independence from the Russian Empire.
 Later, in 1922, Georgia became a part of the Union of Soviet Socialist Republics.
 It regained independence after the dissolution of the USSR in 1991.

 How it is celebrated.
 May 26th is a very important holiday for Georgians, who call their country Sakartvelo.
 Public celebrations take place in the Georgian capital Tbilisi and in 12 other self-governing cities.
 All citizens and guests of the country are invited to attend different events: parades, concerts, ceremonial processions.
 All Ministries and Governmental agencies traditionally present their offices in small stands on Rustaveli street, Tiblisi's main steet.